Share the article

 Transfer of antibiotic resistance genes

 Any gene has the potential to be transferred between bacteria in this manner, including antibiotic resistance genes.
-Whether or not transferred genes will be integrated into the DNA of a recipient bacterium is another question.
-Foreign DNA can be harmful to a bacterium, and there are machineries in place that degrades incoming DNA.
+Whether or not transferred genes are integrated into the DNA of a recipient bacterium is another question.
+Foreign DNA can be harmful to a bacterium, and there are mechanisms in place that degrade incoming DNA.
 However, these systems are not 100% efficient.
-If the incoming DNA is incorporated and provides a benefit for the bacterium it is more likely maintained.
-For example, if a bacterium picks up an antibiotic resistance gene and is subsequently exposed to that antibiotic, this bacterium will be better off than susceptible neighbors and can increase in number.
+If the incoming DNA is incorporated and provides a benefit to the bacterium, it is more likely to be maintained.
+For example, if a bacterium picks up an antibiotic resistance gene and is subsequently exposed to that antibiotic, it will be better off than susceptible neighbors and will increase in number.

 Selected Resources